mauri870/mauri870.github.io/blog/content/posts/tensorflow-serving-inception-go.md

 ---
-title: "How to use a Golang client Tensorflow Serving Inception model"
+title: "Writing a Golang client for the Tensorflow Serving Inception model"
 date: 2018-05-19T12:35:00-03:00
 tags: [
   "Go",